OGS-GmbH/ngx-keycloak/README.md

 ````

 #### resource
-The resource our client is accessing to.
-This option'll be appended into the requests' body as form data with the key "client_id".
+The resource our client wants to access.
+This option will be appended into the requests' body as form data with the key "client_id".

 #### authServerUrl
 The URL or Path to our auth server.
-Every endpoint from Keycloak will be appended to this.
+Every endpoint from Keycloak will be appended to it.

 #### realm
-The realm from Keycloak specifikation.
+The realm from Keycloak specification.

 #### guardFallbackUrl
 Fallback-URL the user gets redirected to, when securing router with ``keycloakGuard`` and missing authentication.